Big Data & Sensor Technology Vision Statements

 - NIOSH Expands Focus of TWH to Address Emerging Issues

-- AIHA Releases its First-Ever Biennial State of AIHA Research Report (Feb '19) The report is an analysis of the trends and issues affecting the field of occupational and environmental health and safety, including the changing workplace landscape, big data, total worker exposure and exposure banding.
+- AIHA Releases its First-Ever Biennial State of AIHA Research Report (Feb '19).
+The report analyzes the trends and issues affecting the field of occupational and environmental health and safety, including the changing workplace landscape, big data, total worker exposure, and exposure banding.

-- AIHA Issues Its First Public Policy Agenda (Jan '19) Covering the years 2019 through 2020, this plan focuses attention on 15 of the nation’s most important worker health and safety issues.
+- AIHA Issues Its First Public Policy Agenda (Jan '19) Covering the years 2019 through 2020; this plan focuses on 15 of the nation’s most important worker health and safety issues.

-- Aerosol Technology Committee provides a forum for exchanging ideas and information about aerosols as they impact the workplace, the community, the public, the environment, and to participate in the development and analysis of related technological and regulatory issues.
+- Aerosol Technology Committee provides a forum for exchanging ideas and information about aerosols as they impact the workplace, the community, the public, the environment and participating in the development and analysis of related technological and regulatory issues.

 - Computer Applications Committee provides a forum for advancing the use of computer applications by OEHS professionals.

 - Exposure Assessment Strategies Committee provides leadership in the field of exposure assessment and strategies for OEHS professionals.

 - Leadership and Management Committee promotes the health and safety of all workers, the public, and the environment by developing core leadership competencies of OEHS professionals.